tomedegroot/study-material/linuxEssentialsCertification/topic5/creatingUsersAndGroups.md

 3. */etc/skeleton* -> default values to be copied to a new user's home dir

 Example of adding a user:
-`useradd -c "Stephen Smith" -m -s "/bin/bash" ssmith`
+`adduser -c "Stephen Smith" -m -s "/bin/bash" ssmith`

 `passwd [OPTIONS] USERNAME` -> set or change a password for a user
   1. `-S` -> get status of password